Mina Price Tops $0.66 on Top Exchanges (MINA)

-Mina (MINA) traded 1.3% lower against the U.S. dollar during the one day period ending at 15:00 PM E.T. on September 1st.
-In the last seven days, Mina has traded down 9.2% against the U.S. dollar.
-One Mina coin can currently be bought for about $0.66 or 0.00003324 BTC on cryptocurrency exchanges.
-Mina has a total market cap of $433.42 million and approximately $11.30 million worth of Mina was traded on exchanges in the last 24 hours.
+Mina (MINA) traded 0.2% higher against the US dollar during the one day period ending at 14:00 PM ET on September 2nd.
+Mina has a total market capitalization of $432.67 million and approximately $11.59 million worth of Mina was traded on exchanges in the last 24 hours.
+In the last seven days, Mina has traded 4% lower against the US dollar.
+One Mina coin can now be purchased for approximately $0.66 or 0.00003305 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.